michandreop/NeedlemanWunsch/README.md

 # NeedlemanWunsch
-Implementation of the Needleman-Wunsch algorithm for protein global alignment
+Implementation of the Needleman-Wunsch algorithm for sequence alignment